 This operation is done in parts of the country, but by very few bariatric surgeons.

 We believe that the laparoscopic gastric bypass is the “gold standard” and is safer than the open approach.
 Although still done as a primary operation in the U.S. with good results.
 The laparoscopic approach has a faster recovery, lower wound infection rate, and lower hernia rate.

-WeightWise believes there is no advantage to these procedures, and in some cases, patients can have persistent eating difficulty after surgery or require re-operation for complications.
+WeightWise believes there is no advantage to these procedures, and in some cases, patients can have persistent eating difficulty after surgery or require re-operation for complications to the stomach pouch.

 WeightWise agrees with the ASMBS statement that this should still be considered an investigational procedure.
 As such, it should only be done under a study protocol with IRB oversight.
 Because of these restrictions, the procedure is not currently being performed by our surgeons.

 In most cases, patients are able to get up and move relatively quickly after the procedure.
 The vast majority of our surgeries are performed laparoscopically.
 That means we use several smaller incisions instead of one large cut.
 This leads to faster recovery times and less downtime for the patient.